moderndive/moderndive/README.md

 Furthermore

--   It eliminates all information not pertinent for simple analyses
+-   It cleans the output format eliminates all information not pertinent for simple analyses
--   You can set the output to be `knitr::kable()` suitable for R Markdown output
+-   You can set the output to be `knitr::kable()` suitable for R Markdown output via `print = TRUE`
--   You can control the pseudoprecision
+-   You can control the pseudoprecision via the `digits` argument

 ``` r
 devtools::install_github("moderndive/moderndive")